Samurai Champloo: Related media

 A manga adaptation written by Masaru Gotsubo was serialized in Kadokawa Shoten's Monthly Shōnen Ace from January 26, 2004, to September 25.
 Gotsubo decided not to follow the series narrative, calling that approach both boring and "impossible".
 Instead, aside from the opening section, he created an original narrative using the central cast.
 The manga was collected in two tankōbon volumes, released on July 28 and October 26, 2004.
 A compilation of the two volumes was released on January 28, 2011.
 It was licensed for a North American release by Tokyopop.
 The volumes were released on November 8, 2005, and March 7, 2006.
 The volumes were released in Australia on February 15 and March 15, 2006.

 A companion book featuring artwork and interviews, Samurai Champloo Roman Album, was published by Tokuma Shoten on June 6, 2005, and reissued in May 2014.
 An English edition was published by Dark Horse Comics on February 21, 2007.
 A film comic adaptation of the opening episodes, intended to be the start of a series, was co-published in 2006 by Bandai Entertainment and Diamond Comics.
 American company Triad Toys licensed toy rights from Geneon in 2008, releasing figures of Mugen and Jin.

 An action video game adaptation, Samurai Champloo: Sidetracked, was developed by Grasshopper Manufacture and published by Bandai Namco Games in Japan and North America in 2006.
 It tells a storyline separate from the series, described by the publisher as a "lost episode".
 Company founder Goichi Suda acted as its director and writer, with Grasshopper's mandate being to preserve the series' original tone and style.
 The music was composed by Masafumi Takada, inspired by the anime's music.
 A social card battle game developed by Cybird was released in Japan on August 28, 2011, for mobile phones.

+In March 2026, Tomorrow Studios announced that it is working on a live-action adaptation of Samurai Champloo, with the series creator, Shinichirō Watanabe, attached to the project.